GauriRajesh733/fitness-app/README.md

 ![alt text](demo/view_workouts.gif)

 ## Improvements
-There are definitely several aspects of this project that I would like to improve upon and learn more about through future projects.
-I have listed a few technical improvements below.
+There are definitely several aspects of this project that I would like to improve upon, I have listed a few below.
+### HTTPS behind NGINX
 ### Data Processing
 Some of the workout data is in a different language
 <br></br>
 Some of the exercise descriptions could be shortened for better user experience
 ### UI Design
 Improve design and mobile responsiveness
-### HTTPS behind NGINX
 ## Future Features
 ![Coming Soon Page](demo/image.png)
 ### Progress Tab